barriosjorge/gmt_docs/src/software_development/ui_fwk.rst

 Updating the model
 ^^^^^^^^^^^^^^^^^^

-The UI Framework needs to notified of the existence of custom UI panels when loading the model.
+The UI Framework needs to be notified of the existence of custom UI panels when loading the model.
 This is currently achieved by adding a panel definition in the model and rebuilding it with ``webpack``.

 To create a custom UI panel to load in the UI, a vis package is required.
 We'll first register this package in the model, then export the code that will be run by the UI framework.